tradingeconomics/tradingeconomics/Documentation/source/index.html.md

 Download the <a target = '_blank' href=" https://github.com/ieconomics/open-api/raw/master/Excel/All_Releases/ExcelAddInDeploy_latest.msi">Trading Economics Excel Add In</a> installer, launch it and follow the instructions.
-We support Excel 2010, 2013, 2016 (32 and 64bit).
+We support Excel 2010, 2013, 2016 (32 and 64bit) only for Windows.
 After installing the Trading Economics Excel Add In click on TE tab and then click on login button, insert the access key and hit Submit button.
 <a target = '_blank' href="https://github.com/ieconomics/open-api/raw/master/Documentation/source/Trading%20Economics%20Excel%20Add%20On%20Tutorial%202017.pdf">Click here to download detailed user guide.</a>